Loans and credit

 There are detailed rules governing the advertising of financial services and credit.
 The Central Bank of Ireland monitors compliance with these rules.

-Strict rules are applied by banks and financial institutions regarding overdrafts.
 How to apply for an overdraft from a financial institution and what to do if you experience difficulty in paying back an overdraft.

 A mortgage is a long-term financial commitment.
 You need to assess your finances and ensure that you can manage the repayments.
 The Central Bank has set limits on the size of residential mortgages.